I-1-3-25.Processing Cases Under Sections 205(u) and 1631(e)(7) of the Social Security Act (Fraud or Similar Fault “Redeterminations”)

-Last Update: 6/25/14 (Transmittal I-1-75)
+Last Update: 2/25/16 (Transmittal I-1-83)

-A. Redeterminations- In General
+A. In General

 Under sections 205(u) and 1631(e)(7) of the Social Security Act (Act), the Social Security Administration (SSA) must immediately redetermine the entitlement of individuals to monthly disability benefits if there is reason to believe that fraud or similar fault was involved in the individual's application for such benefits.
-A redetermination is a re-adjudication of the individual's application for benefits, based on the agency's finding that fraud or similar fault was involved in an individual's application for monthly disability benefits.
-The agency may be required to initiate a redetermination based on an Office of the Inspector General (OIG) referral of information pursuant to section 1129(l) of the Act or information from a criminal prosecutor with jurisdiction over potential or actual related criminal cases.
+A redetermination based on fraud or similar fault is a re-adjudication of the individual's application for benefits.See also Social Security Ruling (SSR) 16-1p: Titles II And XVI: Fraud and Similar Fault Redeterminations Under Sections 205(u) And 1631(e)(7) of the Social Security Act.

 1. Identification of Cases

-3. Instructions for Processing Cases
+2. Instructions for Processing Cases

 C. Special Adjudication Issues in Redeterminations

 3. Period of Adjudication

-When redetermining a claim(s), an adjudicator will be directed to consider the claim(s) only through the date of the final and binding determination or decision on the beneficiary's application for benefits (i.e., the original allowance date).
+When redetermining a claim(s), an adjudicator will be directed to consider the claim(s) only through the date of the final and binding determination or decision on the beneficiary's or recipient's application for benefits (i.e., the original allowance date).

 a.
 Disregarding Evidence

-When considering other evidence that the adjudicator has not been previously instructed to disregard, ODAR adjudicators will use the procedures in Social Security Ruling (SSR) 00-2p: Titles II and XVI: Evaluation of Claims Involving the Issue of “Similar Fault” in the Providing of Evidence and applicable HALLEX provisions in I-2-10-0 and I-3-2-0 to determine whether to disregard that evidence.
+When considering other evidence in the claim(s) file, adjudicators will use the procedures in SSR 16-2p: Titles II and XVI: Evaluation of Claims Involving Similar Fault in the Providing of Evidence and applicable HALLEX provisions in I-2-10 and I-3-10 to determine whether to disregard other evidence.

 b.
 Developing Evidence